Which wines go with milk chocolate? What's the best red wine to drink with dark chocolate? Do chocolate and wine go together?

 General Tip #2:

 If you’re not really into sweet or white wines, pair lighter chocolate (white, milk and low cocoa dark e.g. 55%) with lighter-bodied red wines, and stronger chocolates with more full-bodied wines e.g. if serving milk chocolate or a chocolate truffle, try a light-bodied Pinot Noir.
-Pair a dark chocolate with an Australian Shiraz or full bodied California Zinfandel.
+Pair dark chocolate or an intensely flavoured chocolate dessert with an Australian Shiraz or full bodied California Zinfandel.

-Ideally, when consuming or tasting wines, you want to go from light-bodied to full-bodied wines, and/or dry to sweet.
-With chocolate you should taste from light to dark i.e. white to milk to dark, because the bitter flavonoids increase as the chocolate gets darker, and the darker chocolates will ruin your palate for the lighter chocolate.
-If your chocolates are flavoured or filled, go by the chocolate coating (i.e. milk).
+Ideally when consuming or tasting wines, you want to go from light-bodied to full-bodied wines, and/or dry to sweet.
+When enjoying chocolate, you should go from light to dark i.e. white to milk to dark - the bitter flavonoids increase as the cocoa content increases, so the darker chocolates will ruin your palate for the lighter chocolate.
+If your chocolates are flavoured or filled, go by the chocolate coating (i.e. you have a selection of dark chocolate truffles and milk chocolate caramels, start with the caramels because of the 'milk chocolate' coating).

 Recommended Red / White / Rose Wines with White chocolate

-Muscat, white dessert wines (Ice wines, late-harvest sweeter Rieslings), fortified wines like cream sherry, Moscato d'Asti, surprisingly (for chocolate and wine disbelievers) a Pinot Noir - the white chocolate delivers the sweet flavours of red cherries, strawberries, and raspberries also found in the Pinot Noir, or a slightly sweet rose e.g. White Zinfandel - fruity with the aroma of strawberries, both of which work wonderfully with our ‘Very Berry’ range.
+Muscat, white dessert wines (Ice wines, late-harvest sweeter Rieslings), fortified wines like cream sherry, Moscato d'Asti, a slightly sweet rose e.g. White Zinfandel - fruity with the aroma of strawberries, both of which work wonderfully with our ‘Very Berry’ range.
+Also, surprisingly (for chocolate and wine matching disbelievers) a Pinot Noir - the white chocolate delivers the sweet flavours of red cherries, strawberries, and raspberries also found in the Pinot Noir.

 Milk chocolate is by far the more versatile chocolate option for pairing with wine, again try the lighter, fresher red wines like a Pinot noir or a young Beaujolais (not as tannic as some more medium bodied reds), a fruity Syrah, or sweeter fortified wines like Port or Madeira.